4d/docs/docs/FormObjects/properties_Appearance.md

 ## Hide focus rectangle

 During execution, a field or any enterable object is outlined by a selection rectangle when it has the focus (via the Tab key or a single click).
-You can hide this rectangle by checking the Hide focus rectangle option.
+You can hide this rectangle by enabling this property.
 Hiding the focus rectangle may be useful in the case of specific interfaces.

 #### JSON Grammar